3.1.2 |

 neutrally good life and of the balance of life.

-Every honor and dishonor is alien to the nature of the all-ananic:
+Every honor and dishonor are alien to the nature of the all-ananic:

-it does not honor, nor dishonor; and it is not honored,
+it does not honor nor dishonor; and it is not honored nor dishonored.

-a value which is neither low nor high.
-We have clearly to
+the assignment of a value which is neither low nor high.

-distinguish the fact that it has the highest ananormative
+We have to clearly distinguish the fact that it has the highest

 'im or it.